Choose your source

 WHAT’S A DOI AND WHEN SHOULD I USE ONE?

 DOI stands for Digital Object Identifier.
 DOIs are considered more stable than URLs and are mainly used for online journal articles and academic sources (for which you should see our other, more detailed guide).
-If a webpage that is not a journal article does come with a DOI,
+If a webpage that is not a journal article does come with a DOI, then you should cite the DOI rather than the URL.

 WHAT’S THE APA CITATION FOR WEBPAGES WITH GROUP AUTHORS?

-PAGES WRITTEN BY GROUPS OR ORGANISATIONS
+PAGES WRITTEN BY GROUPS OR ORGANIZATIONS

-If a webpage for an organisation does not name a particular author, then you should use the organisation’s name in your reference.
-If the name of the organisation is also the same as the title of the website, then you should omit the title after the webpage to avoid repetition.
+If a webpage for an organization does not name a particular author, then you should use the organization’s name in your citation.
+If the name of the organization is also the same as the title of the website, then you should omit the title after the webpage to avoid repetition.
+As such, the layout for this kind of source would be as follows:

 For example: